edsu/json-intro/python.md

 JavaScript Object Notation or [JSON] for short.

 You really only need to know about two types of structure to understand JSON.
-In Python parlance these are [Lists] and [Dictionaries], and they are both built in to the language itself.
+In Python parlance these are [lists] and [dictionaries], and they are both built in to the language itself.
 The same is true of other programming languages, like Ruby, Perl, PHP, Java and (of course) JavaScript.

-### List
+### Lists

-A List is a container into which you can put other things, knowing that their order will be preserved.
+A list is a container into which you can put other things, knowing that their order will be preserved.
 For example if I wrote:

 ```python